 - Avoid taking a hot bath

 White noise is restful, and even more importantly, it means that I won't be woken up with every little thump that the house makes.
 A fan is ideal because it does double duty of providing consistent soft background noise as well as keeping my room cool.
 Similarly, an air cleaner will serve to help keep your room free of dust and provide white noise.

-So do what you can to take some control over the stress.
-Simple meditation works best for me.
+So do what you can to empower yourself.
+Daily meditation works best for me.
 It forces my mind to focus on something, thereby freeing up all the clutter to float to the surface, be recognized, and be gone.
-For others it is guided imagery, either with the help of a professional or with CDs, regular massage, yoga or tai chi, calming music, or a therapeutic run or bike ride after work.
-We all have different preferences - try one that sounds appealing, but if you find it difficult to stick with it, then try a different one.
+For others it is guided imagery, either with the help of a professional or with CDs, regular massage, yoga or tai chi, calming music, or a therapeutic run or bike ride to get powerful endorphins flowing.
+Some turn to self education to manage their source of stress with more knowledge.

 Often when I'm lying in bed, or even while I'm sleeping, I'll think of a new idea for work.
 Or I'll remember something important that I forgot to do during the day.
-Rather than try to remember it, which causes anxiety (which is stimulating) I write it down so it exists on paper and doesn't have to stay in my head.
-And if I keep a notebook for these things right next to my bed I find I'm more likely to write it down.
+Rather than try to remember it, which causes anxiety (which is stimulating), I write it down so it exists on paper and doesn't have to stay in my head.
+And, if I keep a notebook for these things right next to my bed, I find I'm more likely to write it down.

-I think the bottom line is to re-condition yourself to positively associate the process of going to bed with sleep, which ultimately is an act of letting go - and to get your brain to stop stressing.
+I think the bottom line is to re-condition yourself to positively associate the process of going to bed with sleep, which ultimately is an act of letting go and getting your brain to stop stressing.

 The preceding tips worked perfectly for me and I hope will give you at least some ideas of what will work for you, too.
 Sweet Dreams!